hannahanlac/Mu3e-Summer-Project/README.md

 If you are a proficient python coder already: I sincerely apologise for what you are going to witness here.

-If you are a mediocre python coder at best: you're welcome
+If you are a mediocre python coder at best: you're welcome.